 Application Ideas - CInt

 The ability to convert VBA data types, especially strings to integers, is handy when your program relies on user input.
 You will be able to check to see if the user entered a string in the correct format, then you can convert the string to an integer and use it in loops, counters, conditional statements and mathematical expressions.

 The CInt Function is just one of several VBA data type conversion functions.
 I plan to highlight more conversions in future lessons.
 In the meantime, if you’re looking for more string conversion articles, check out my tutorials on

 Share this article with a friend if you like what you see and let me know how you plan on using the VBA script by leaving a comment below!
-Follow me on Google+ for more great VBA content.
+Check out our VBA Q&A community for more great VBA content.